 The FTC warns against paying a security deposit or first month’s rent before you’ve signed a lease and met the landlord in person.
 You should never submit any amount beyond an application fee before you’ve confirmed the space is available, the individual you’re working with is associated with the property and the contract makes you the legal tenant.

 Mayank Gupta, co-founder and CEO of Dispute, a company created to help people pursue small-claims cases like rental scams and landlord-tenant disputes, stresses you should be able to identify the person you’re talking to as well.
 “Ask the person for a photo ID copy — if you’re about to send thousands of dollars to someone, it’s reasonable to ask who they are,” Gupta says.

 The reason many scammers give that they can’t meet with you in person is they’re temporarily out of the country.
 As the FTC reports on its website, scammers may even make it seem realistic: “It might even involve a lawyer or an ‘agent’ working on their behalf.
 Some scammers even create fake keys,” and send them to you in the mail.

-They Want You to Sign Before Seeing Anything
+They Want You to Sign or Pay Right Away

 The Asking Rent Doesn’t Match Up

 Con artists and shady brokers will hook many victims with the promise of rent that can almost seem too good to be true.
-“That stuff is just all over everywhere,” Bancroft says.
+“The price is really good, and then it just turns out to not even exist,” Gupta says.

 If you’re looking at rentals in a certain neighborhood and spot one for a few hundred dollars less than the rest, proceed cautiously.
 Chances are it’s either a fake listing or a fake rental rate to try to draw you in.